 - Use chopped olives instead of capers.

-- If you don’t have fresh tomatoes, used canned tomatoes without the juice.
+- If you don’t have fresh tomatoes, used good quality canned tomatoes like San Marzano without the juice.

 - Add parsley or chopped chives for garnish.